 - 1. Exhibit F-1, HIPAA Business Associate Addendum, which provides for the privacy and security of PHI. - 2.
-Exhibit F-2 provides for the privacy and security of PI under Civil Code Section 1798.3(a) and 1798.29. - 3.
+Exhibit F-2, which provides for the privacy and security of PI in accordance with specified provisions of the Agreement between the Department and the Social Security Administration, known as the Information Exchange Agreement (IEA) and the Computer Matching and Privacy Protection Act Agreement between the Social Security Administration and the California Health and Human Services Agency (Computer Agreement) to the extent Contractor access, receives, or transmits PI under these Agreements.
+Exhibit F-2 further provides for the privacy and security of PI under Civil Code Section 1798.3(a) and 1798.29. - 3.
 Exhibit F-3, Miscellaneous Provision, sets forth additional terms and conditions that extend to the provisions of Exhibit F in its entirety.

-F-1 HIPAA Business Associate Addendum
+F1 HIPAA Business Associate Addendum